olivierdalang/layerCombinations/README.md

 When you add new groups/layers, they are considered to be hidden and folded by existing combinations.

 If you want to avoid folding to be saved and applied, uncheck the "apply folding" checkbox.

+You can switch between displaying the user interface in a docking pane or a toolbar by using the "change widget type" action from the plugin menu.

 ## Feedback / bugs ##